thinkingmonkey00/app-framework/README.md

 ### Quick start for developers

-1. `git clone https://github.com/scriptPilot/app-framework.git --branch v2` to clone the repo
+1. Run `git clone https://github.com/scriptPilot/app-framework.git --branch v2` to clone the repo
-2. `cd app-framework` to open the folder
+2. Run `cd app-framework` to open the folder
-3. `npm install` to install all dependencies
+3. Run `npm install` to install all dependencies
-4. `npm run update` to create all configuration files
+4. Run `npm run update` to create all configuration files
-5. `npm run dev` to start the development server
+5. Run `npm run dev` to start the development server